 A.C.
 Gilbert produces the first plastic-bodied locomotives, and changes to the 5-digit product numbering system, because it is now "computerized".

-Claud Wade of St. Louis advertises in Model Railroader for S-scale modelers to join a circuit letter, which he started later that year.
+Claud Wade of St. Louis advertises in Model Railroader for S-scale modelers to join a circuit letter, which he started later that year (by mid-1959 there were 30 circuits going!).

 David Bulkin starts the S Gauge Herald.